 Pack Smart

 Declutter before you pack.
 Label boxes by room.
 Keep essentials in a separate bag for quick access.
 Professional packing services may be worth it for fragile or high-value items.
+If you are packing on a budget, start collecting free boxes from local stores a few weeks early.

 Update Important Records